Sign in

 • Not recommended for "wet" salts

-You&#;re not limited to just salt and pepper, though.
-You can fill the chambers with any dried herbs or spices that are a staple in your kitchen for easy access to fresh grinding.
+The sleek design of each chamber can hold a full cup of spices, with clear containers that signal when it's time to refill.
+Notably, this grinder can accommodate more than just salt and pepper; you can fill the chambers with any dried herbs or spices that are staples in your kitchen for convenient, fresh grinding.

 Capacity: 272 grams | Materials: Stainless steel, ceramic, acrylic | Motor: N/A | Dishwasher Safe: No

-If you want to learn more, please visit our website rotary granulator machine.
+If you'd like to learn more, please visit our website rotary granulator machine.

 0